craquiest/GetCleanData/README.md

 using a R script which uses the orignial UCI dataset as input.

 This repo contains the following elements:
-- run_analysis.R : this is the R script which loads the data in R, performs various operations to put the data together, summarizes it, and produces the output text file.
+- **run_analysis.R** : this is the R script which loads the data in R, performs various operations to put the data together, summarizes it, and produces the output text file.
-We will explaining in details the steps performed in the script in this document.
-The script itself is commented in detail at each performed step.
+We will explain in details the steps performed in the script in this document.
+The script itself is commented in detail at each step.

-- README.md : this doucment, where we explain in detail the analysis perfomend in run_analysis.R, and present the different pieces of this repository.
+- **README.md** : this doucment, where we explain in detail the analysis perfomend in run_analysis.R, and present the different pieces of this repository.

-- SummaryData_Samsung.txt : a copy of the output produced by run_analysis, which
+- **SummaryData_Samsung.txt** : a copy of the output produced by run_analysis, which
 contains a summary of the measurements calculated in UCI dataset, processed and presented in a form ready to perform further analysis.
 A detailed descroiption on this files content is provided in CodeBook.md

-- CodeBook.md :  a detailed description of the output file SummaryData_Samsung.txt
+- **CodeBook.md** :  a detailed description of the output file SummaryData_Samsung.txt

 # What run_analysis.R does